Khasi language: Geographic distribution and status

-Khasi has been an associate official language of some districts within Meghalaya since 2005, and as of 2012, was no longer considered endangered by UNESCO.
+Khasi has been an associate official language of some districts within Meghalaya since 2005, as of 2012, was no longer considered endangered by UNESCO, and since 2026, it became a full-fledged official language of Meghalaya.
 There are demands to include this language to the Eighth Schedule to the Constitution of India.

-A sizeable number of books have been published in Khasi, including novels, poetry, religious works, school textbooks and non-fiction.
+A sizable number of books have been published in Khasi, including novels, poetry, religious works, school textbooks and non-fiction.
 The most famous Khasi poet is U Soso Tham (1873–1940), whose death is commemorated annually as a regional holiday in the state of Meghalaya.
-Khasi has a good presence on the internet, including blogs and several online newspapers.
+Khasi sees everyday use on the internet, including blogs and several online newspapers.

 Dialects

+The Sohra dialect is taken as the standard form of Khasi, and it was the first dialect to be written in Latin and Bengali scripts by the British.
+Although standard Khasi is spoken by a majority in Shillong, it is significantly different from the other Shillong dialects which form a dialect continuum across the capital region.

 Khasi has significant dialectal variation, and this presents a challenge with regard to classifying the Khasic languages.

-Khasi dialects is rich and widely different from village to another but Sohra dialuge is a common dialogue and well spoken among the Khasi Tribes:
+The following are the dialects that are spoken among the Khasi tribes: